astronomer/docs/astro/runtime-release-notes.md

 - Fix scheduler exiting with code 0 on exceptions ([#36880](https://github.com/apache/airflow/pull/36800))
 - Fix Callback exception when a removed task is the last one in the task instance list ([#36693](https://github.com/apache/airflow/pull/36693))

-For more information, see the [Apache Airflow release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-8-1-2024-01-19).
+For more information, see the [Apache Airflow® release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-8-1-2024-01-19).

 ### Security fixes